 Looking to unearth the benefits of grounding?
+Wondering what grounding is all about and how it affects the mind and body?
 Below are some powerful techniques and fun facts about walking barefoot!

 Before jumping into the nuances of earthing and its many health benefits, let’s first cover the fundamentals.
-The human foot is made up of 26 bones, 33 joints, and 20 muscles.
+The human foot has 26 bones, 33 joints, and 20 muscles.
 There are also 8,000 nerves in the feet – more than anywhere else in the body.
 This complex system in the foot is designed to control movement and ensure balance while standing.

 The average person walks about 5,000 steps per day.
 This amounts to millions of steps (over 100,000 miles) in a lifetime.
 According to a study performed by the American Podiatric Medical Association, nearly 8 in 10 Americans have experienced a foot problem impacting their quality of life.
 Furthermore, since WWII, the rate of arthritis in the knee has doubled, coinciding with the major technological advances in cushioned soles.